digiblurDIY/Website/blog/2023-05-24-esphome-mmwave-presence-how-to-guide/index.md

 ![alt text](/img/diagrams/esphome-mmwave-ld1125-diagram.webp)

 Thanks Caleb for the awesome diagram!
+For a power source, I'm currently using a 5VDC power supply in my attic that powers many ESP based projects around the house in the walls, ceiling, etc.

 ### What do you need?